...

 Traditionally, the success of a Bordeaux vintage was measured against five climatic benchmarks—outlined by Professor Axel Marchal and his team at the University of Bordeaux’s ISVV:

 In 2021, none of these conditions were met.
 In contrast, 2022 was a textbook.
-2023 was a mosaic—partially aligned, partially unruly.
-As for 2024: the first three conditions were largely absent.
-The final two fared better, though not without localised exceptions.
+2023 was a mosaic, partially aligned, partially unruly.
+As for 2024, the first three conditions were largely absent.
+The final two fared better, though not without localized exceptions.

 With global uncertainty and a reduced crop, the 2024 campaign will likely see modest allocations and a shift toward cautious pricing strategies.
 Estates that read the moment well—balancing ambition with accessibility—are poised to earn not just immediate interest but long-term loyalty.